SIMMORSAL/Vextra/ReadMe.md

 ## Landing Page

 Landing starts by a big logo image taking all the screen, and then getting smaller while other elements start appearing.
-After you click on a map and open it, the image will turn into a small logo image and moves to the center of the header.
+After you click on a Tab button and open it, the image will turn into a small logo image and moves to the center of the header.
 Below is the data it needs, however the data is also used in other places.

 Edit this in:
 `/data/local/_dataGeneral.ts`